MahmoudMohsen0/who-wil-win-the-million/README.md

 -   **Phone a Friend:**

-    -   The timer starts as soon as The player click on phone a friend button , The player is given 30 seconds to press (rightArrow key and leftArrow key on the keyboard)[on desktop] or (touch the button) [on mobile or tablet devices] to fill the bar to the end and
+    -   The timer starts as soon as The player click on phone a friend button , The player is given 30 seconds to press (rightArrow key and leftArrow key on the keyboard)[on desktop] or (touch the button) [on mobile or tablet devices] to fill the bar to the end
     -   if the player enabled the audio it will play the answer when reaching the target bar
     -   if the player muted the audio it will display the correct answer on the screen